yjlim-larr/Reinforcement_learning/Policy_gradient/README.md

 We can conclude that monte carlo simulation's result's variance is equal to MSE.

 # Actor-critic policy gradient
 It is a kind of Policy gradient method.
+It uses two weight parameter for representing actor and critic.
+Critic's concept is to complement for not known action-value function.

-Actor:
+**Actor**: At actor step, it uses critic step's result's approximated Q-function for evaluating policy, and use that result for updating policy.
+For updating policy, it use policy gradient for deciding which direction to update.

-Critic:
+**Critic**: At critic step, it uses actor step's result's policy function for approximating Q-function(action-value function) which makes present policy function optimal.

 # Sampling method
 ## Temporal difference